Roehampton launches first Women in Esports scholarship

 The scholarship recipients, as well as all students at the University of Roehampton, will have access to the Roehampton Esports Arena, a space dedicated for esports and powered by Zowie with 240hz monitors, top-tier gaming PCs and pro-grade peripherals.
 Together with G-Science, the esports performance coaching service, the University of Roehampton will be developing a healthy gaming programme that focuses on student mental and physical wellbeing.

 Students joining the University in September can find more details on the scholarship and how to apply on the University’s website here.
-The deadline for the first round of applications is 1st September 2020.

 *University of Roehampton esports partners: